Manish071167/100-days-of-DSA/README.md

 code
 DSA problems in C.
-I am a First Year BTech CSE student, and this is an initiative taken taken by my university to improve students' skill, in this developing
+I am a First Year BTech CSE student, and this is an initiative taken taken by my university to improve students' skill, in this developing and changing